 The new widgets also loosely match the dominant hues of your wallpaper thanks to the dynamic color theming in Android 12.

 It's the latest widget to get a makeover after years of Google's cold shoulder toward home screen shortcuts.
-The search giant previously rolled out similar treatments to the Android widgets of Google Maps (opens in new tab) and Gmail (opens in new tab), among others.
+The search giant previously rolled out similar treatments to the Android widgets of Google Maps and Gmail, among others.